textcreationpartnership/A02897/README.md

 ##Content Summary##

 #####Front#####

-An Æthiopian historie written in Greeke by Heliodorus: very vvittie and pleasaunt, Englished by Thom
+1. TO THE RIGHT HOnorable Edward Deuiere, Lord Boulbecke, Earle of Oxenford, Lord greate Chamberlayne of Englande: Thomas Vnderdowne, wiſheth longe and bleſſed life, with encreaſe of Honour.
+The Contentes of the firſte Booke.
+In it is declared the takinge of Theagenes and Cariclia, by Thiam
 #####Body#####

+1. The Aethiopian Hiſtory of Heliodorus.

-1. The firſte Booke.
+    _ The firſte Booke.

-1. The Seconde Booke.
+    _ The Seconde Booke.

-1. The Thirde Booke.
+    _ The Thirde Booke.

-1. The Fourthe Booke.
+    _ The Fourthe Booke.

-1. The Fifthe Booke.
+    _ The Fifthe Booke.

-1. The Sixte Booke.
+    _ The Sixte Booke.

-1. The Seuenth Booke.
+    _ The Seuenth Booke.

-1. The Eight Booke.
+    _ The Eight Booke.

-1. The Ninthe Booke.
+    _ The Ninthe Booke.

-1. The Tenth Booke.
+    _ The Tenth Booke.

 **Types of content**